Biography

 WW2 Podcast:

-In Spring 2025, to coincide with the 80th anniversary of VE Day, Matthew launched We Sons of World War Two Vets, a podcast about men who fought in World War Two whose stories are told by their sons.
+In 2025, to coincide with the 80th anniversary of VE Day, Matthew launched We Sons of World War Two Vets, a podcast about men who fought in World War Two whose stories are told by their sons.

-Hit "We Sons of WW2 Vets" at the top of this page for details about the podcast series.
+Hit one of the We Sons... tabs at the top of this page for more details about the podcast.

 "Matthew blended the sacred and the profane, the high and the low brow.
 His speech sent me back to the sonnets…"